chrisk44/Hijacker/README.md

 The required tools are included for **armv7l** and **aarch64** devices as of version 1.1.
 The Nexmon driver and management utility for BCM4339 are also included.

-Root is also necessary, as these tools need root to work.
+Root access is also necessary, as these tools need root to work.

 ## Features
 ### Information Gathering